 There are a couple of tours to choose from (some offer a short side trip to Šibenik as well), but I would recommend this tour, which you can book online here and present a mobile voucher for.
 It combines a trip to Šibenik and also covers the entrance fee to Krka, so the only extra is food, drinks, and optional souvenirs.

-If that tour doesn’t suit, there are plenty of others.
-I always recommend Get Your Guide platform for booking tours.
+If that tour doesn’t suit you, there are plenty of others.
+I always recommend the Get Your Guide platform for booking tours.
 This tour is a bit cheaper, but it’s a bit rushed and doesn’t include entrance fees.
 This tour includes entrance fees and also enjoys superb reviews, plus time in Šibenik.
 These tours are very popular, so make sure you book them in time, especially in high season!

 Krka National Park Entrance Fees